bertrandvidal/parse_this/README.md

  * `parse_this` and `create_parser` are not able to be used on methods with `*args` and `**kwargs`
+ * A subsequent effect of the previous caveat is that `create_parser` cannot be stacked with other decorator that would alter the callable's signature
  * Classmethods cannot be access from the command line in a class decorated with `parse_class`
  * When using `create_parser` on a method that has an argument with `None` as